mdneuzerling/mdneuzerling.com/content/post/2021-01-27-using-metaflow-to-make-model-tuning-less-painful/index.md

 Metaflow is the closest I've ever gotten to seeing the promise of the cloud fulfilled --- on-demand, scalable resources that exist only as long as needed.
 Once I got past the AWS hurdles I was able to seamlessly transition my machine learning workflow from my laptop to the cloud *halfway through a workflow*, with the complexities handled behind the scenes.

-[The machine learning engineering space is flourishing](https://huyenchip.com/2020/12/30/mlops-v2.html), and Metaflow ticks the most important boxes that I look for in tools like this:
+[The MLOps space is flourishing](https://huyenchip.com/2020/12/30/mlops-v2.html), and Metaflow ticks the most important boxes that I look for in tools like this:

 -   It executes arbitrary code, not frameworks.
-I don't have to worry about a `parsnip` integration, I just write code that uses `parsnip`.
+I don't have to worry about whether there exists a `parsnip` integration, I just write code that uses `parsnip`.
 -   It lets me use Python *or* R.
 -   It's [**very** well-documented](https://docs.metaflow.org/v/r/) with [a number of tutorials that showcase its capabilities](https://docs.metaflow.org/v/r/getting-started/tutorials).
 -   The devs are friendly and awesome.